mgrady3/PLEASE/USAGE.md

 ### Obtaining Anaconda Python
 Continuum Analytics provides two options for using the Anaconda python distribution.
 You can install the full Anaconda python distirbution, which contains a python interpreter along with a large number of commonly used scientific packages.
-Or you can use Miniconda, which provides you access tyo the package manager and leaves it to the user to decide which python version and which packages to install.
+Or you can use Miniconda, which provides you access to the package manager, Conda, and leaves it to the user to decide which python version and which packages to install.
+Installing miniconda will require the smallest amount of disk space and smallest amount of downloaded data.
+Thus I suggest using Miniconda.

 1. The Anaconda Python Distribution can be downloaded from https://www.continuum.io/downloads
 1. Miniconda can be downloaded from https://conda.io/miniconda.html
 2. I recommend using the Python 3 version, however, this code will also work with python 2.7
 3. Follow the instructions provided by Continuum Analytics for installation and setup of Anaconda
-4. When the installation is finished, you should have access to the Anaconda Python distribution from your Command Line / Terminal
+4. When the installation is finished, you should have access to the Anaconda Python distribution from your Command Line / Terminal.
-5. Alongside the python distribution installed with Anaconda is a package and environment manager called 'conda'
+5. Alongside the python distribution installed with Anaconda is a package and environment manager called 'conda' You may need to restart your terminal before the 'conda' command is recognized.